jaju/artpub-clj/README.md

 ## License

-Copyright © 2013Ravindra R. Jaju
+Copyright, 2013 - Ravindra R. Jaju

 Feel free to use in any which way.
 No licensing restrictions.